DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Interventions at an individual, family, and community level can strongly impact the chance of developing depression.
 One study found that resilience interventions helped young refugees engage better in prosocial behaviour, which is a protective factor against depression17

-How Resilience Improves Anxiety
+How Resilience Mitigates Anxiety

-Anxiety is one of the most common mental disorders in the world.19 Therefore, any mediating assistance from resilience is a strong encouragement as helpful training to undergo.
+Anxiety is one of the most common mental disorders in the world.19 Therefore any mediating assistance from resilience is a strong encouragement as helpful training to undergo.

 Higher resilience capacity combined with Generalized Anxiety Disorder (GAD) significantly improves response to adversity20